-- No differentiation was made between the severity of IPF (moderate, mild and severe cases); - The sample of the study represents an inherent bias since it was limited to the EU-IPFF member countries (Austria, Belgium, Bulgaria, France, Germany, Greece, Ireland, Italy, The Netherlands, Poland, Spain, United Kingdom plus Hungary). - Perceptions from patient groups located in countries not represented by the EU-IPFF are not covered by this Report; - The responses provided by patient groups are appropriate to the best of their knowledge, however they might be stemming from personal experiences or from experiences of other patients in each association; - Some questions that were asked during the interviews have not been included in this short Report as not enough information on certain indicators was provided by the interviewees or responses varied too broadly and did not allow for comparison; - Some patient representatives participated in phone interviews; for health-related reasons or for language-related reasons, some patient representatives filled in a written questionnaire instead; - The replies were validated by the members of the EU-IPFF Scientific Advisory Board; however, the majority of them works in specialised ILD centres, which could affect their perception of IPF care in their country; - The answers to the phone interviews were codified by interviewers; an interview guide was developed to minimise the personal bias but cannot fully eliminate it; - When possible, the interviews were conducted in the native language of the respondent and then translated into English; - The same colour code used to assess different countries does not necessarily mirror the same level of progression. - A third party supplier translated the IPF national scorecard into the various national languages.
-Therefore, there may be slight differences from the original report in English. - Each member organisation had the opportunity to edit their national scorecard, which may result in differences from the scorecards in English.
+- No differentiation was made in the severity of IPF (moderate, mild and severe cases); - The sample of the study represents an inherent bias since it included only a limited number of countries and most of them are EU-IPFF member countries.
+Interviews took place over two years, with the first 13 countries surveyed in 2018 (Austria, Belgium, Bulgaria, France, Germany, Greece, Ireland, Italy, The Netherlands, Poland, Spain, United Kingdom and Hungary), and four additional countries surveyed between 2019 and 2020 (Croatia, Finland, Denmark and Romania) - The responses provided by patient groups are accurate to the best of their knowledge, however they might be stemming from personal experiences or from experiences of other patients in each association; - Some questions that were asked during the interviews have not been included in this short Report as not enough information on certain indicators was provided by the interviewees or responses varied too broadly and did not allow for comparison; - Some patient representatives participated in phone interviews; for health-related reasons or for language-related reasons, some patient representatives filled in a written questionnaire instead; - For one country, the scorecard was developed directly with a medical expert as no patient organisation exists. - The replies were validated by the medical experts; however, the majority of them work in specialised ILD centres, which could affect their perception of IPF care in their country; - The answers to the phone interviews were codified by interviewers; an interview guide was developed to minimise the personal bias but cannot fully eliminate it;

+- When possible, the interviews were conducted in the native language of the respondent and then translated into English; - The same colour code was used to assess different countries but does not necessarily mirror the same level of progression. - A third party supplier translated the IPF national scorecard into the various national languages.
+Therefore, there may be slight differences from the original report in English. - Each patient organisation had the opportunity to edit their national scorecard, which may result in differences from the scorecards in English.